IsaacThawer/BankruptcySolutions/README.md

 ## Known issues
 - **Browser Compatibility**: The page may not render properly on older versions of Internet Explorer.
 - **Mobile Device Performance**: The page elements are optimized for a mobile device platform.
 Some images do not load preemptively.
-- **Responsive Design**: Some elements may load previous html version until JavaScript code is fetched from server.
+- **Responsive Design**: Some elements may load a previous HTML version until JavaScript code is fetched from the server.
 - **Limited Testing**: The page has been tested on the latest versions of Chrome, Safari, and Edge only.

 ## Testing